monteilhet/click/README.md

 ### Kernel driver

-The Click modular router can be compiled as a Linux kernel module, called click.ko.
 To install a configuration and load the click kernel module it is required to use :

 ```bash
 click-install CONFIGFILE
 ```

-NB The click-install executable installs the module if necessary, mounts the Click file system onto the /click directory, and installs a configuration (NB  click-install installs a router configuration by writing it to /click/config or /click/hotconfig).

-The linux kernel driver can steal packets from network devices before Linux gets a chance to handle them, send packets directly to devices, and send packets to Linux for normal processing.

 **WARNING** : The Linux kernel module is known to run (but not necessarily route packets) in kernel versions 2.6.24, 2.6.32, 3.0, 3.2, and 3.5.
 It should run on intermediate versions as well. *compilation will fail with linux kernek 4.x*